ecdysisxyz/StableCredit/README.md

 #### Credit Scoring
 The protocol calculates credit scores based on transaction history, which influences voting power.

+#### Factory Design
+The protocol can generate multiple instances of lending systems with different collateral tokens, MCPs, and price oracles through the factory mechanism.

 ## User Perspectives

 ### General User
 - **Functionality:** Can deposit, borrow, repay, and withdraw funds.
-- **Stablecoin Issuance:** Issue stablecoins by providing ETH as collateral.
+- **Stablecoin Issuance:** Issue stablecoins by providing a specified ERC-20 token as collateral.
 - **Loan Application:** Apply for loans based on credit score.

 ### Voting-Eligible User
-- **Functionality:** Can vote on loan applications, unfreeze proposals.
+- **Functionality:** Can vote on loan applications and unfreeze proposals.
 - **Voting Power:** Determined by transaction history.
 - **Loan Votes:** Participate in voting for or against loan applications.
 - **Unfreeze Votes:** Vote to unfreeze users based on community consensus.

 ### Voting-Eligible Super User
-- **Functionality:** Can propose governance token mint for lending pool procurement/reward and freeze actions, and vote on them.
+- **Functionality:** Can propose governance token minting for lending pool procurement/reward and freeze actions, and vote on them.
 - **Staking:** Stake governance tokens to gain voting power and participate in governance.
 - **Mint Votes:** Initiate proposals to mint governance tokens and can vote.
 - **Freeze Votes:** Initiate proposals to freeze users and can vote.